 Health Factor: Rainbow chard is rich in the minerals potassium, calcium, and magnesium.
 Swiss chard is considered a powerhouse veggie because it can reduce your blood pressure and reduce your risk of cancer.
 Since rainbow chard contains a high level of naturally occurring nitrates (which is not to be confused with synthetic nitrates or nitrites), they can reduce the amount of oxygen needed during exercise and may improve your sports performance.

 Planting Guidelines: Rainbow chard grows best in the cooler temperatures, so it is best to plant it in early spring.
-You will have to harvest as needed but this plant doesn’t seem to be bothered by pests and is disease-resistant, which makes it easy to grow.
+When picking these leaves, cut the leaves an inch from the base of the plant and harvest the outermost leaves of the plant first, allowing for new growth at the center of the plant.
+What’s great about this plant is that it doesn’t seem to be bothered by pests and is disease resistant, making it a fairly hassle-free plant to grow.

 Why We Love It: Simply put, salad!
 You can dress it up, dress it down and it’s an excellent lunch option.